abdukasim/abdukasim/README.md

 ## Hi 👋, I'm Abdulrahman Kasim

 I love to code.
-Especially Typscript.
+Especially in Typscript.

 I'm a team player and enjoy building great products.